samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 ## Prehistory

-#####  Static type inference in a dynamically typed language
-Alexander Aiken and Brian R. Murphy
-In POPL ’91: Proceedings of the 18th ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, pages 279–290.
-ACM Press, 1991.

-##### Soft typing with conditional types.
-Alexander Aiken, Edward L. Wimmers, and T. K. Lakshman
-In POPL ’94: Proceedings of the 21st ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages, pages 163–173.
-ACM Press, 1994

 ##### Pluggable type systems.
 Gilad Bracha.
 In OOPSLA Workshop on the Revival of Dynamic Languages, 2004.

-##### Strongtalk: typechecking Smalltalk in a production environment.
-Gilad Bracha and David Griswold.
-In OOPSLA ’93: Proceedings of the 8th annual ACM SIGPLAN Conference on Object Oriented Programming, Systems, Languages, and Applications, pages 215–230.
-ACM Press, 1993.

-##### User-defined data types as an aid to verifying LISP programs.
-Robert Cartwright.
-In International Conference on Automata, Languages and Programming, pages 228–256, 1976.

-##### Soft typing.
-Robert Cartwright and Mike Fagan.
-In PLDI ’91: Proceedings of the ACM SIGPLAN 1991 Conference on Programming Language Design and Implementation, pages 278–292.
-ACM Press, 1991.

-##### Safe polymorphic type inference for a dynamically typed language: translating Scheme to ML.
-Fritz Henglein and Jakob Rehof.
-In FPCA ’95: Proceedings of the Seventh International Conference on Functional Programming Languages and Computer Architecture, pages 192–203.
-ACM Press, 1995.

-##### Dynamic typing: Syntax and proof theory.
-Fritz Henglein.
-Science of Computer Programming, 22(3):197–230, 1994.

 ##### Thatte